keemsisi/spring-jpa-specification-mapping/README.md

 # spring-jpa-specification-mapping
-supports definition of query rules to retrieve from data using these conditions ○ eqc: equalsIgnoreCase (string)
+supports definition of query rules to retrieve data using these conditions ○ eqc: equalsIgnoreCase (string)
 ○ eq: equalsTo (timestamp and integer)
 ○ lt: lessThan timestamp and integer)